Using this guide, will help you integrate MontyCloud DAY2™ platform with Azure Active Directory.

 Wait a few moments while the app is added to your tenant before proceeding.

-Configuring and validate Azure AD single sign-on for DAY2
+Configuring and validating Azure AD single sign-on for DAY2

 Once the application has been added, we can now add the configuration to the Azure AD application to create the relationship between Azure AD and DAY2™.